-- On busy nights it gets crazy at Exchange.
+- On busy nights it gets crazy at Exchange – the line wraps around the block.
 If it’s going to be a sold out show we would recommend arriving at 10.

 - There’s a bar downstairs and a couple of them upstairs – the one downstairs comes in handy when you’re going out for a smoke break or a bathroom break.

 - LA Cafe across the street is open 24 hours for late night munchies.